 “When he takes his hand out, he almost doesn’t even see it!”

-The deeper down he goes the darker it gets.
-The greatest horror in Allah’s divine parable is an almost inability to even see your own hand right in front of you.
+The deeper down he goes, the darker it gets.
+The greatest horror in Allah’s perfect parable is an almost inability to even see your hand right in front of you.
 Of all our limbs, the hand is commonly used in the Quran to describe our actions in life.

 That moved me so deeply.
-There are people that can be so far from being good, steeped in sin, so many doses of drugs, illicit relationships, filthy environments and all manner of terrible choices later, through all of those crushing waves of darkness that have slammed them deeper and deeper into the merciless ocean of sin, where they are surround only by devices of their own destruction, where every time they even try to come up for air a new set of temptations and forces drag them back down ensuring they will be in so much darkness that they’ll stop thinking about what they’re doing and just do it, through all of that, they can still barely make out their hand and still aren’t completely blind.
+Some people can be so far from being good, steeped in sin, so many doses of drugs, illicit relationships, filthy environments and all manner of terrible choices later, through all of those crushing waves of darkness that have slammed them deeper.
+The deeper into the merciless ocean of sin, where they are surrounded only by devices of their destruction.
+Where every time they even try to come up for air a new set of temptations and forces drag them back down ensuring they will be in so much darkness that they’ll stop thinking.
+About what they’re doing and just do it, through all of that, they can still barely make out their hand and still aren’t completely blind.
 Some voice inside them still says you need to get out of this.
 Some part of them can see right past all the make up, all the loud noise, all the animal stares, all the fake smiles, all the mind-numbing thumping of music telling you to “throw your hands up in the air and wave ’em like you just don’t care”, and yet they still care.
 As weak as it may have become, their vision still works.

 The same parable that describes this depth of darkness will teach you that there’s a light inside you.
-You keep looking for a good influence on the outside thinking if only someone good would come along and change your life and bring it light, you’d become a good person too.
-You don’t realize that good person is you.
-A prisoner deep inside your own self, whose light you’ve been suffocating.
-You are the greatest oppressor to your own enlightened soul deep in your heart.
-This starving prisoner should have died by now but Allah is keeping it alive.
+You keep looking for a real influence on the outside thinking if only someone good would come along and change your life and bring it lightly, you’d become a good person too.
+You don’t realize that real man is you.
+A prisoner deep inside your self, whose light you’ve been suffocating.
+You are the greatest oppressor to your enlightened soul deep in your heart.
+This starving prisoner should have died by now, but Allah is keeping it alive.
 He ends the ayah,

 فمن لم يجعل الله له نورا فما له من نور.